 This is a post-graduate Certificate Course in Dreamwork.
 Award of a certificate is based on attendance and a demonstration of a readiness to work with people's dreams.

-The course will be limited to a maximum of 12 participants.
 Candidates will ideally be psychotherapy course graduates with some experience of working with clients and a desire to work from the spiritual perspective in dreams.
 However applications will be considered from mature individuals who have a psychological as well as spiritual awareness and who desire to work with dreams from a spiritual perspective or to incorporate the spiritual perspective in their creative and therapeutic work.

 fees and dates